 Best Learning Apps

 It is not always easy to learn everything in the classroom.
 On the other hand, learning alone at home may get boring.
 For most people, the best way to learn actively is with their peers.
-So here is an app which can help you learn along with other people just like you around the globe:
+So here is an app that can help you learn along with other people just like you around the globe:

 Best Organizer Apps

 Once you have all the notes that you need to study, the next challenging thing is organizing them.
 Given that most of us are not as good at organizing as we want to be, there are certain apps that can help us become better.
-With the plethora of such apps available, I shortlisted a couple of organizer apps that can help you make your oragnizing game strong.
+With the plethora of such apps available, I shortlisted a couple of organizer apps that can help you make your organizing game strong.

 1. Office Lens

 It is not always possible for everyone to attend each and every class.
 For some or other reasons, each of us will miss a class at some point in time.
 In that case, it becomes really difficult to cover all the notes by copying them down, so most of us usually click pictures to keep them in a digital form.
 But when we have to review them, all of it looks like a mess.
 Well, that can be avoided if you use Office Lens.